 There may be pieces of us that ache.
-There may be fragments of our hearts left in ruins after a breakup or loss.
-There may be voices in our head telling us that we can’t, that we’re alone, that there’s nothing left for us.
+Fragments of our hearts left in ruins after a breakup or loss.
+Voices in our head telling us that we can’t, that we’re alone, that there’s nothing left for us.
 There may be things that feel off, or wrong.
-There may be moments where we can barely lift our head from the pillows, or when we turn our face from the sun.
+Moments where we can barely lift our head from the pillows, or when we turn our face from the sun.

 There may be so much loss around us, it feels like we’ll never find our footing again.